williamjowens/tutorial-topia/README.md

 # Welcome

-This is a personal repository where I share my journey learning and implementing complex tutorials related to machine learning.
+This is a repository where I share my journey learning and implementing complex tutorials related to machine learning.
 It serves to document my dedication to learning and my interests in the field.

 ## About This Repository